IBM-Blockchain-Archive/marbles/docs/tutorial_part1.md

 ```

 So this code is using the SDK's function `monitor_blockheight()`.
-It’s a pretty straight forward function in that its only argument is a callback function you want called when the SDK notices a new block.
+It’s a straight forward function in that its only argument is a callback function you want called when the SDK notices a new block.
 Our code then goes off and starts 4 things.

 1. It fires off a request to the peer to read the block's stats